letcinodie/dockman-exporter/README.md

 # dockman-exporter
 Playing around with Go, Prometheus, Docker and Podman

 **DISCLAIMER: I'm not a developer.
 I play around with code to learn.
-This is most likely bad code and not up to standards.**
+This is most likely bad code and not up to standard.**

 # Build
 ```bash